 Brown is a leading member of the United Brother Sister Conference, held at MiraCosta College by the Black Student Union (BSU) every spring semester, an alumnus of the Latina Leadership Network; Summer Bridge Program, a six-week, all-expense-paid program geared toward African-Americans; and the Passport Program for young adults where they can learn how to write resumes and cover letters, learn business etiquette and how to conduct themselves in interviews.

 “These programs gave me something to look forward to,” Brown said.
-“They kept me busy so I had no reason to run the streets,” she adds.
+“They kept me busy so I had no reason to run the streets."

 Brown believes that it is never too late to learn something.
 She has been part of clubs, organizations and departments on campus and continues to work within the MiraCosta College institution as well as the community.

-Brown will serve as ASG president in 2014-2015 and plans to transfer to San Diego State University in fall 2015 and also to join the armed forces.
+Brown plans to transfer to San Diego State University in fall 2015.